By Tim Lambert

 On 16 December 1944, the Germans launched an offensive in the Ardennes Forest on the border of Germany and Belgium.
 Hitler hoped to drive his forces in a column to the sea cutting off the Allied army in Belgium from that in France.
 However, the German plan had no chance of success.
 Germany no longer had the resources to do it.
 Crucially they failed to capture the town of Bastogne and on 20 December 1944, their attack came to a halt.

 In January 1945 the Allies counterattacked and by 28 January the Germans were back where they started.
 The battle of the Bulge cost 80,000 American casualties but 100,000 German casualties.
 Proportionally the German losses were much greater.
-Meanwhile, on 23 January 1945, the Russians began to advance across Poland, and by the beginning of February, they were only 90 miles from Berlin.
+Meanwhile, on 23 January 1945, the Soviets began to advance across Poland, and by the beginning of February, they were only 90 miles from Berlin.

 In February 1945 the British advanced into the Rhineland (the area between the border of Germany and the River Rhine).
 The Americans advanced further south.
 On 3 March 1945, the British reached the Rhine and on 7 March the Americans captured an intact railway bridge over the Rhine and were able to establish a bridgehead on the eastern bank.
 Another American force led by Patton crossed the Rhine on 22 March.
 The British first crossed the Rhine on 23 March.